hyperledger/besu/CONTRIBUTING.md

 another part of the software.
 Running the `./gradlew clean check test` command locally will help you to be confident that your changes will pass CI tests once pushed as a Pull Request.
 1. **Push your changes** to your remote fork (usually labeled as `origin`).
-1. **Create a pull-request** (PR) on the Pantheon repository.
+1. **Create a pull-request** (PR) on the Besu repository.
 If the PR addresses an existing Jira issue, include the issue number in the PR title in square brackets (for example, `[PAN-2374]`).
 1. **Add labels** to identify the type of your PR. _For example, if your PR is not ready to validate, add the "work-in-progress" label.
 If it fixes a bug, add the "bug" label._